 - The foot may point downward.

-the foot may be rotated toward the other foot.
+- The front of the foot may be rotated toward the other foot.

 - The foot may turn in and, in extreme cases, the bottom of the foot can point up.

 Specialist Medical ReviewerGavin W.G.
 Chalmers, DPM - Podiatry and Podiatric Surgery